Stochastic Collapse: How Gradient Noise Attracts SGD Dynamics Towards Simpler Subnetworks: Understanding Stochastic Collapse within a Teacher-Student Framework

 which because $A^{(0)}$ and $B^{(0)}$ are diagonal matrices by assumption, decouples into a system of scalar equations.
-Taking the limit as $\eta \to 0$ we can approximate each of these scalar equations with a two-dimensional non-linear SDE,
+Taking the limit as $\eta \to 0$ we can approximate each of these scalar equations with a two-dimensional nonlinear SDE,

 where $a_i$ and $b_i$ are the $i^{th}$ diagonal element of $A$ and $B$ respectively.
 Under these much simpler dynamics, it is not difficult to prove by Itô's Lemma that the fourth assumption will be obtained no matter the initialization,